elegantchaos/IndexDetailViewController/README.md

 The current detail view is changed with `showDetail`.
 This is equivalent to clearing the navigation stack then pushing the supplied view controller.
 It would typically be done in response to the user choosing an item from the index.

 Additional items can be add onto the detail stack with `pushDetail`.
 This is equivalent to pushing the supplied view controller.
 It would typically be done in response to the user tapping something on the currently showing detail view.

+Other configuration options that can be set in code are the initial collapsed state, the orientation, and the delay time used by the transition animations.

 ### Appearance